untrace-dev/untrace-sdk/README.md

 ## 📊 Status

-This project is currently in the **planning phase**.
-We're actively working on:
+This project is currently in **active development**.
+We have:
-- Finalizing the architecture
+- ✅ **6 Native SDKs** with comprehensive documentation
+- ✅ Multi-language support (JavaScript/TypeScript, Python, Go, Rust, C#/.NET, Elixir)
+- ✅ Framework-specific integrations
-- Building the MVP
+- 🔄 Building the core platform and integrations
-- Gathering feedback from potential users
+- 🔄 Gathering feedback from early adopters

 ## 📝 License